ZGC-LLM-Safety/TrafficLLM/README.md

     }
 }
 ```
 Then you should add the preprompt in the `prepromt` function of [inference.py](inference.py) and [trafficllm_server.py](trafficllm_server.py).
-The preprompt is the prefix text used in the training data during the task-specific traffic tuning to ensure the instruction-following ability.
+The preprompt is the prefix text used in the training data during the task-specific traffic tuning.

 ### Terminal Demo